ILIAS-eLearning/ILIAS/src/HTTP/README.md

 prevent_super_global_replacement = 1
 ```

-Furthermore, the `SuperGlobalDropInReplacement` behave in such a way when `DEVMODE` is enabled that overwriting a value in one of the SuperGlobals leads to a `\OutOfBoundsException`.
+Furthermore, the `SuperGlobalDropInReplacement` behave in such a way when `DEVMODE` is enabled that overwriting a value
+in one of the `Superglobals` leads to a `\OutOfBoundsException`.